laxman243ops/laxman243ops.github.io/README.md

 ## Adding a voice clip

-There's no `intro.mp3` in this repo yet — I don't have a way to generate actual audio in this environment, so that part needs a real recording from you.
+There's no `intro.mp3` in this repo yet.
 Two ways to get one:

 1. **Record yourself** — a 5–10 second "Hi, I'm Laxman, welcome to my portfolio" clip from your phone works fine.
 Export as `.mp3`.